The Importance Of Taxonomies In Understanding Scams, Fraud & Cybercrimes

 - Challenges in Investigation and Prosecution: When incorrect or self-invented terms are used, it can create challenges for law enforcement agencies during the investigation and prosecution phases.
 Investigators may struggle to connect cases or identify patterns if victims use non-standard terminology.
 This can impede the ability to build strong cases, track criminal networks, and bring scammers to justice.

 - Lack of Coordination and Collaboration: Standardized terminology facilitates coordination and collaboration between different law enforcement agencies, both domestically and internationally.
 If incorrect or self-invented terms are used, it becomes difficult to establish a common understanding and share information effectively.
 This can hinder the exchange of intelligence, hinder joint investigations, and limit the overall effectiveness of combating scams and fraud on a broader scale.
-We see this constantly in the invention of new terms for crimes, which are actually a technique or tactic and not a different types of crime.
+We see this constantly in the invention of new terms for crimes, which are actually a technique or tactic and not a different type of crime.

 The use of incorrect or self-invented terms when discussing scams and fraud can result in miscommunication, inadequate support for victims, underreporting, challenges in investigation and prosecution, and a lack of coordination among law enforcement agencies.
 It is crucial to utilize standardized and recognized terminology to ensure clear communication, facilitate effective support for victims, and enhance the overall response to scams and fraud.